b3h3moth/UnixCentric/README.md

-## The meaningful art of writing UNIX programming in C ansi
+## The art of writing programs in C on UNIX Systems

 The purpose of this project is to create a repository with a lot and well documented source code on UNIX Programming in C ansi.

 ### Bibliography